waradis6509650088/CS360-QWERTYUIOP/README.md

 - bad request handling
 - input error handling

+### 4. Unit Tests (userprofile.test.js)
+This test will include all the function from file: `<project folder>/client/pages/userprofile/index.js`

+Coverage includes:
+- 4.1.
+Rendering User Profile Information:
+   - Verifies that the component correctly renders user profile data, including the username and email.
+   - It mocks the `axios.get` request to return predefined user data and checks if the name and email appear on the pages.

+- 4.2.
+Updating User Profile Information:
+   - Simulates the user interaction to update their profile information
+   - It mocks the `axios.put` request and checks if the correct data is sent in the request.
+   - After updating, it verifies that a success toast notification is triggered, indicating that the profile was updated successfully.

+- 4.3.
+Handling API Error:
+   - Simulates an error from the API (`axios.get` is mocked to reject with an error).
+   - The test checks if the error is logged in the console correctly.

+Mocked Dependencies:
+  - `axios`: Mocks both `axios.get` for fetching user data and `axios.put` for updating user data.
+  - `react-toastify`: Mocks the toast notification to verify that the success message is displayed after a successful profile update.

+### 5. Integration Tests (userprofile.test.js)
+This test will include all the function from file: `<project folder>/client/pages/userprofile/index.js`

+Coverages includes:
+- 5.1.
+Fetching and Displaying User Profile Data from the API:
+   - Verifies that the API is called to fetch user profile data.
+   - Checks that `axios.get` is called with the correct URL and headers
+   - Ensures that the user data, such username and email, is displayed correctly on the screen.

+- 5.2.
+Updating User Profile and Handling API Response:
+  - Tests updating from fields like first name, last name, and email.
+  - Verifies that `axios.put` is called with the updated data and sent to the API correctly.
+  - Checks if a success message (toast) is displayed after the profile update is successful.

+- 5.3.
+Handling API Errors During Profile Fetch:
+  - Simulates a failed API request (e.g. network error) while fetching user data.
+  - Verifies that the error is logged in the console or handled appropriately.

+Mocked Dependencies:
+  - `axios`: Used to mock API calls (`axios.get` and `axios.put`).
+  - `react-toastify`: Used to verify if a success notification is displayed after updating the profile.

 ## Viewing Test Results

 The test results can be viewed in two ways: